English

 - English Literature and Language allows students to explore the more technical side of English.
 This is an exciting course from AQA, where you will explore a range of literary and non-literary texts, including ‘The Great Gatsby’ and ‘The Handmaid’s Tale’ and well as analysing non-fiction texts all relating to Paris.

-As part of the wider LaSWAP consortium, Acland Burghley offers the following A level/ Level 3 courses.
+As part of the wider LaSWAP consortium, Acland Burghley offers the following A level courses.
 Please click through to the links to view more information on the LaSWAP website.